Nayaz-Sk/mycode/README.md

 # mycode
 Basics_of_Python

-This file contains basics of python
+This file contains basics of python, Data Structures